alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 -add vanesh theory of creativity

-## Combinatorial creativity is still fire
+## Don't underestimate the power of Combinatorial creativity

 Combinatorial creativity is often considered the most basic form of creativity.
 While some studies suggest that LLMs are primarily limited to this type of creativity, lacking the deeper exploratory or transformative capabilities found in other forms [8], we shouldn't undervalue the power of combining different concepts.